 Non-MTW program participants who lose a source of income or who have a reduction of income that will last 90 days or more, maybe eligible for an interim recertification at any time to reduce their portion of the rent, including a review of their medical deductions if a hardship occurs.
-If it is determined that a reduction of rent is warranted, the reduced rent will begin the first of the month after the verification of the decrease and any replacement income is received.
+If the decrease is reported timely and it is determined that a reduction of rent is warranted, the decrease will be effective the first day of the month after the date of the actual change leading to the interim reexamination of family income.